 General Employees Plan benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
-The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
-The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first ten years and 1.7 percent for each remaining year.
-Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
+Two methods are used to compute benefits for PERA's Coordinated Plan members.
+Members hired prior to July 1, 1989, received the higher of Method 1 or Method 2 formulas.
+Only Method 2 is used for members hired after June 30, 1989.
+Under Method 1, the accrual rate for Coordinated Plan members is 1.2% for each of the first ten years of service and 1.7% for each additional year.
+The rates are 2.2% and 2.7%, respectively, for Basic members.
+Under Method 2, the accrual rate for Coordinated members is 1.7% for all years of service, and 2.7% for Basic members.
+The accrual rates for former MERF members is 2.0% for each of the first ten years of service and 2.5% for each additional year.
 For members hired prior to July 1, 1989, a fully annuity is available when age plus year of service equal 90 and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.